Benjamin Hall, 1st Baron Llanover: Chartism and Irish unrest

 While a critic of the Chartists and their agenda, following the Chartist unrest of 1839, he showed understanding and sympathy for the underlying causes of the discontent, but no support for acts of violent rebellion.
 He was one of the few to speak in support of John Frost, the leader of the Newport Rising, during his 1840 trial for high treason.

 By the time of the European revolutions of 1848, which in the United Kingdom manifested themselves through further Chartist unrest and the Young Ireland rebellion, he remained firmly opposed to violence, condemning the leaders of the Irish unrest as maniacs and propagators of "falsehood and hypocrisy" and those of the Chartists as "contemptible and hateful".

 In June 1852 he was involved in an incident in the House of Commons where he was assaulted by the Irish Chartist MP Feargus O'Connor.

 The Corn Laws and famine in Ireland

 From the 1830s up to the time of their repeal in 1846, and despite being a large landholder, he opposed the Corn Laws which protected agricultural interests, but led to higher food prices in urban areas.
 He was a member of the Anti–Corn Law League which campaigned for repeal of the laws.
 On the matter of relief for Ireland during the course of the Irish Famine, which was exacerbated by the impact of the Corn Laws, he campaigned hard for Irish landlords to be taxed in the same way as their English counterparts and generally to equitably contribute to famine relief.
+He introduced a private member's bill on 17 March 1848, to extend the existing income tax to Ireland.
+George Moore, MP for famine-stricken Mayo, spoke against it.
+Moore referred to a letter he had received from a gentleman in the Clifton district of County Galway: 'The workhouse has become a murderous bastille, the deaths being thirty-six in a week: yet hundreds of wretched creatures were wandering about the streets, stretched by the walls, or squatting beneath doors. ...
+He had seen one woman, who had died in the streets with her breast eaten out by dogs!...
+From such a state of things the hon.
+Gentleman the Member for Marylebone proposed to extract his income-tax.'
+Hall's bill received the support of 130 MPs but was successfully opposed by 218.